-We have identified the following audit differences which have been adjusted.
-There are no changes to the differences previously reported in our Provisional Audit Results Report in April 2024:
+We have identified the following audit differences, which have been adjusted by management:

-- ▶ Understatement of investment asset valuations in the financial statements of £2.7 million, due to the provision of more up to date valuations. - ▶ A misstatement between investment income and profit and loss on disposal of investments and changes in market value of £4.3 million.
+- ▶ Understatement of investment asset valuations in the financial statements of £4.1 million, due to the provision of more up to date valuations subsequent to the production of the financial statements. - ▶ A misstatement between investment income and profit and loss on disposal of investments and changes in market value of £3.4 million.
 This was mainly due the fact that the distribution by LCIV MAC Fund was processed as a cash distribution rather than a re-investment of dividends.
-Management did not identify this error because the year-end valuation matched that of the fund manager. - ▶ Differences in relation to the fair value hierarchy classification of investments.
-The classification was based on previous year's (2021/22) classification.
-The fund manager had not informed management of any changes in valuation techniques from the previous year and as a result management did not make any changes to the classification.
-There was no net impact on the financial statement investment disclosures as the two differences between level 2 and level 3 netted to zero.
-The gross adjustment is £64.3 million. - ▶ Other minor audit differences in the financial statement disclosures.
+Management did not identify this error because the year-end valuation matched that of the fund manager, but we note that the same error occurred in 2022/23; - ▶ A new investment of £19.2 million with Blackstone was incorrectly disclosed as Level 2 but, due to unobservable inputs, should have been Level 3;. - ▶ Other minor audit differences in the financial statement disclosures.